MicrosoftDocs/azure-docs-powershell/Az/Az.VMware/New-AzVMwareGlobalReachConnection.md

 ```

 ### -ExpressRouteId
-The ID of the Private Cloud's ExpressRoute Circuit that is participating in the global reach connection
+The ID of the Private Cloud's ExpressRoute Circuit that is participating in theglobal reach connection

 ```yaml
 Type: System.String